Samantha2204/TherapyGo-Backend/README.md

 # TherapyGo

-This project is about a client-server system for small massage shop's owner/receptionist to manage their appointments and staff roster.
+This project is about a full stack system for small massage shop's owner/receptionist to manage their appointments and staff roster.
 Also, their clients can book appointments through the website easily and keep track of their activities from the user platform.

 **This repository includes only the backend part, and the frontend part can be found at my repositories list, called TherapyGo-Frontend.**